better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Can I back up or mirror a GitHub project on Radicle?

 Yes!
 Publishing a codebase to Radicle is a great way to create a backup of your repositories.
 Maintaining a mirror of a project on Radicle is as simple as pushing to multiple remotes.

-To create a mirror, follow the [getting started](getting-started.md) guide using your existing repository, which initializes your project, and push the code to the Radicle network with `rad push`.
-To synchronize your GitHub and Radicle versions, run `rad push` on the `main`/`master` branch after every change.
+To create a mirror, follow our [migrate from GitHub to Radicle](migrate-github-radicle.mdx) guide using your existing repository, which helps you initialize your project and push the code to the Radicle network with `rad push`.
+To synchronize your GitHub and Radicle versions, run `rad push` on your current branch after every committed change.

 ## Can I replace GitHub with Radicle?